Wall Street rises as most financial markets worldwide hold steady

 On the trade front, hopes are still high on Wall Street that Trump will reach trade deals with other countries that will ultimately lower tariffs, particularly with the world’s second-largest economy.
 The U.S. side said President Donald Trump was expecting to speak with Chinese leader Xi Jinping this week.
 A Chinese foreign ministry spokesperson said Tuesday that they had no information on that.

-On Wall Street, Constellation Energy rose 0.7% after signing a 20-year deal to provide Meta Platforms with power from its nuclear plant in Clinton, Illinois.
+On Wall Street, Constellation Energy fell 0.1% after signing a 20-year deal to provide Meta Platforms with power from its nuclear plant in Clinton, Illinois.

 In the bond market, Treasury yields held relatively steady.
-The yield on the 10-year Treasury rose to 4.47% from 4.46% late Monday, though it had been lower earlier in the morning before the stronger-than-expected report on U.S. jobs openings.
+The yield on the 10-year Treasury remained at 4.46% from late Monday, though it had been lower earlier in the morning before the stronger-than-expected report on U.S. jobs openings.

 It's a cooldown following a sharp rise for yields over the last two months.
 Yields had been climbing in part on worries about how the U.S. government may be set to add trillions of dollars to its debt through tax cuts.